Piyushsaxena123/3D_Portfolio/README.md

 ---

+## ✨ Additional Customizations Available<br/>

-If you want, I can also create:
+If you want to enhance this project further, I can also create:

-✨ A custom banner
+✨ **A custom banner**
+A sleek modern banner designed specifically for your portfolio brand.

-✨ 3D preview GIF
+✨ **A 3D preview GIF**
+Showcase your 3D island/fox in motion using a high-quality animated preview.

-✨ Better About Me content
+✨ **Improved About Me content**
+Professionally written, recruiter-friendly "About Me" section.

-✨ A section for skills with icons
+✨ **Skills section with icons**
+Modern skill grid including icons for React, JS, Git, Python, and more.

-✨ A version with dark mode
+✨ **Dark mode version**

-Just tell me!
+Full dark/light theme system with smooth theme transitions.

+---

+If you'd like me to generate **any of these upgrades now**, just tell me!